What We Do

 The memorandum commits the District to support the oversight process by providing access to records, documents and other information in order to “enable full and fair participation by the public in the evaluation of the School District’s plans to acquire, build, repair, replace, and modernize the School Facilities.”

-In addition to an Annual Report we produce four types of publications
+In addition to an Annual Report we produce special publications such as:

 - Program Progress, reports on current construction and costs